The humanitarian situation in Nagorno-Karabakh

 to be put in place to protect the rights of the Armenians of this

-and to ensure the safe return of those who so wish.
+and to ensure the safe return of those who wish to do so.
 Such on-the-ground

-fact-finding would help in determining what support the Council
+fact finding would help in determining what support the Council of

 include immediate measures to register and protect the property